NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 # Surah 2:142-144, 149-150

+**New topic**: Direction of prayer

-> The foolish among the people will ask, “Why did they turn away from the direction of prayer they used to face?”1 Say, ˹O Prophet,˺ “The east and west belong ˹only˺ to Allah.
+> The foolish among the people will ask, “Why did they turn away from the direction of prayer they used to face?”
+Say, ˹O Prophet,˺ “The east and west belong ˹only˺ to Allah.
 He guides whoever He wills to the Straight Path.”

 The footnote explains "For about sixteen months after daily prayers became obligatory, Muslims used to face towards Jerusalem before the order came to face a new qiblah (direction of prayer)—the Sacred Mosque in Mecca."